 - Ginger

-- Lemon Zest: don't skip this as this brightens the sauce with more flavor.
+- Lemon Zest: Don't skip this ingredient as this brightens the sauce with more flavor.

-- Regular Soy Sauce: or substitute with low sodium soy sauce, light soy sauce, tamari sauce, or coconut aminos.
+- Regular Soy Sauce: Or substitute with low sodium soy sauce or light soy sauce.

 Note: Asian ingredients are typically available at most Asian grocery stores or check online.